Influencer Whitelisting

 Vanity likes on dark post Dark posts have no social proof visible to public N/A Ignore

-Setting up proper attribution
+Setting up proper attribution for influencer whitelisting

 Use UTM parameters on every link.
 Tag by creator, format, copy angle, and audience segment.
 This lets you isolate which creator creative is driving conversions independently of targeting variables.
 Without UTMs, you cannot separate “great creator” from “great audience” from “great copy.”
+For brands combining whitelisting with affiliate programs, our guide on inbound influencer affiliate marketing covers how to layer attribution across both channels.

-The 7-day click / 1-day view attribution window on Meta gives whitelisting campaigns the fairest representation of true impact.
+The 7-day click / 1-day view attribution window on Meta gives influencer whitelisting campaigns the fairest representation of true impact.
 Avoid 28-day view windows for whitelisting: they inflate numbers and lead to overbidding on creative that isn’t earning it.

 Mistake What actually happens The fix